What is personal finance management?

 Financial wellness is more than just a buzzword – it’s an attitude.
-It means developing a healthy relationship with your money, so you can have the freedom and opportunities you want.
+Personal finance management means developing a healthy relationship with your money, so you can have the freedom and opportunities you want.
 Its key elements are as follows:

 Actively make a plan and stick to it.
 If you can do this and shake off any baggage about money, it’ll feel almost as good as a day at the spa.